 Apple’s Health app has many bells and whistles that often go unnoticed by many users.
-An important metric that you should watch is your Cardio Recovery Score (also called your heart rate recovery or HRR.)
+An important metric you should watch is your Cardio Recovery Score (also called your heart rate recovery or HRR.)

 While measuring cardio recovery is traditionally done in a medical setting using a variety of sensors and a treadmill or indoor stationary bicycle, an Apple Watch combined with Apple’s Health app can now give you an estimated cardio recovery score via a unique algorithm.